bolt/bolt-extension-github/readme.md

 Template Use
 ============

-The following functions are available for inclusion in templates
+The following functions are available for inclusion in templates:

 ```
 {{ github_collaborators() }}
 {{ github_contributors() }}
 {{ github_user(user) }}
 ```

+Both `github_collaborators` and `github_contributors` take an optional Boolean where true will lookup additional information about the members.

+**Note** these lookups affect your GitHub API rate limit quite severly, especially if caching is not enabled!